Here's what we stand for

 The U.S. Department of Agriculture’s (USDA) Food and Nutrition Service awarded $500,000 to Pennsylvania to help improve retention of children in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
 These funds will enable the Pennsylvania Department of Health to better fulfill its crucial role in ensuring young children up to age five have a foundation for nutritional success.

-CAAP and the PA Food Security Coalition have played a proactive role in the development and support of the Blueprint’s goals and will continue these efforts in 2017.
+CAAP and the PA Food Security Coalition have played a proactive role in the development and support of the Blueprint’s goals and will continue these efforts.